IntuitDeveloper/SampleApp-Dotnet_Payments/README.md

 # SampleApp-Dotnet_Payments
-OAuth2 Web Forms Sample app for Dotnet for Payments API The Intuit Developer team has written this OAuth 2.0 Sample App in .Net(C#) to provide working examples of OAuth 2.0 concepts, and how to integrate with Intuit endpoints and make Pyaments API calls.
+OAuth2 Web Forms Sample app for Dotnet for Payments API The Intuit Developer team has written this OAuth 2.0 Sample App in .Net(C#) to provide working examples of OAuth 2.0 concepts, and how to integrate with Intuit endpoints and make Payments API calls.

 ## Getting Started